 It is very beneficial that candidates keep their subject knowledge up-to-date as technological advances are frequent.
 A successful candidate will need to show skills in a range of IT related areas.

-An IT lecturer role at Peterborough Regional College requires the successful candidate to have knowledge in digital security, programming, digital graphics and hardware development.
+The IT lecturer role at Peterborough Regional College requires the successful candidate to have knowledge in digital security, programming, digital graphics and hardware development.
 Proven teaching/training experience is preferred.

 To get ahead in the interview, it is recommended that you display your commitment to ongoing professional development.
 Strong interpersonal skills will always be looked upon favourably.